WHAT INFORMATION DO WE COLLECT AND HOW IS IT USED?

 The Website may engage in affiliate marketing, which is done by embedding tracking links into the Website.
 If you click on a link for an affiliate partnership, a cookie will be placed on your browser to track any sales for purposes of commissions.

-Company is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-As an Amazon Associate, I earn from qualifying purchases.
+The College Investor, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
+As part of this Amazon Associates program, the Website will post customized links, provided by Amazon, to track the referrals to their website.
 This program utilizes cookies to track visits for the purposes of assigning commission on these sales.

 On the Website, you may subscribe to our newsletter, which may be used for advertising purposes.
 All newsletters sent may contain tracking pixels.
 The pixel is embedded in emails and allows an analysis of the success of online marketing campaigns.
-Because of these tracking pixels, Company may see if and when you open an email and which links within the email you click.
-Also, this allows Company to adapt the content of future newsletters to the interests of the user.
+Because of these tracking pixels, The College Investor LLC may see if and when you open an email and which links within the email you click.
+Also, this allows The College Investor LLC to adapt the content of future newsletters to the interests of the user.
 This behavior will not be passed on to third parties.

 RIGHTS RELATED TO YOUR PERSONAL INFORMATION

-Forget – In certain situations, you may request that we erase or forget your Personal Data.
-To do so, please submit a request to email@example.com.
+Forget – In certain situations, you may request that we erase or forget your personal data.
+To do so, please submit a request on our Removal Page.

 Please note that we may need to retain certain information for recordkeeping purposes or to complete transactions, or when required by law.